 Next to the products, there will be various columns based on the user roles that are set on your website:

-- If you click on any of the user roles, the WordPress user page associated to that respective user role will open in a new tab.
+If you click on any of the user roles, the WordPress user page associated with that respective user role will open in a new tab.

-- Also, keep in mind that the user roles that are displayed in the “User Access Manager” are based on the roles that are set up in your WordPress website
+Also, keep in mind that the user roles that are displayed in the “User Access Manager” are based on the roles that are set up on your WordPress website

 Moreover, you will see three types of check signs: